Skip to content

 • Myrrh – Known for its soothing and balancing properties, myrrh can help promote relaxation and may even support skin health.

 Even though these essential oils are considered dog-friendly, it’s always important to use them correctly.
-Essential oils should be properly diluted, and diffusers should be placed in well-ventilated areas so your dog can leave the room if they choose.
+Essential oils should never be ingested by dogs, and should never be applied near your dog’s eyes, nose, mouth, or genitals.

 Essential Oils That Can Be Harmful to Dogs